gregorriegler/mob-programming-rpg/retro/microretro-2022-12-15.md

 # Retro

 ## How did that feel?
+- a bit more comfortable now; had some back-and-forth with the CI and the tests; got an overview, feeling more comfortable with the project
+- many learnings: options, rebasing a HEAD commit
+- surprising to be able to make progress while including a completely new member
+- glad we fixed the bug :) +1
+- very short time to 1. fix problems 2. deploy 3. validate +1
+- because of mobbing, easier to onboard on a project he has never worked on +1

 ## What worked well, we want to do more of it?
+- able to make progress and resolve problems while including a new person to the mob
+- copying the backlog from the previous retro notes
+- using the retro files to orient ourselves

 ## Idea
+- Bug: when we changed the timer - we deleted a player
+- Bug: running the app on gitpod - did not yield a GameId in the URL
+- Discuss the release process (what do we do about heroku? probably switch service)